UNIVERSITY LIBRARIES, UNT. POLICY & PROCEDURE MEMORANDUM

 - In order to have material on Reserve in a timely manner, it is necessary for the Libraries to have Reserve requests a minimum of two weeks prior to their initial use otherwise the Libraries cannot guarantee availability by the date needed.

 - Reserve material will be removed at the end of the semester unless the instructor requests renewal.

 - All requests to place on reserve copies of articles or chapters from books will be processed in electronic format if the material is owned by the UNT Libraries or was authored by the instructor.
 If the material is not owned by the UNT Libraries or authored by the instructor, paper copies may be used.

-- No more than one chapter or 10% from a single book, or one article from a single issue of a journal, may be made available through electronic reserves for a course simultaneously.
+- No more than one chapter or 10% from a single book, or one article from a single issue of a journal, may be made available through electronic reserves for a course each semester.

 - Electronic reserves should be only a small part of total assigned readings in any given course.

 - Access to electronic reserves will be limited to students enrolled in the relevant course, and all electronic reserve material will be hosted on a secure, password-protected server.
 The faculty member must provide a password that students will use in accessing electronic documents and must be responsible for distributing the password to the class.